nielsbaloe/vertxui/README.md

 vertx-ui
 ===

-A compile-time UI package optimised for Vert.X.
+A VertX optimised UI by runtime java to javascript.
 Ideal as microservice, serving a part of the browser screen.
-I am programming towards a GUI that is written in Java, compiled to javascript at runtime, strongly-binded with entity classes, and directly communication with the Vert.X eventbus or even a VertX. service proxy (http://vertx.io/docs/vertx-service-proxy/java ) for example:
+Compilation to javascript at runtime (not at compile-time using any maven/IDE frameworks), strong-binding with entity classes.

+Right now the runtime javascript translation by TeaVM works, without Vert.X eventbus or service-proxy (http://vertx.io/docs/vertx-service-proxy/java ) in the client yet.

+A future example would be:

     public class GUI extends VertxUI {

 	// Model (inline as demonstration)
 	public class Model {
 		public String user;